5 Tips from the Kitchen of Kentucky Legend

 - Keep your knives sharp.

-I promise, I live by this one – keeping your knives in tip-top condition saves so much time in the kitchen and allows you to be precise.
-Remember, sharper knives require sharper responsibility…I’ve fallen victim to mine as I maneuvered the pit of an avocado and somehow sliced my finger instead.
-Luckily, everyone made it out alive.
-Another pro tip?
-Use a spoon on the avocado pit.
+Professional chefs always live by this one – keeping your knives in razor-sharp condition saves so much time in the kitchen and allows you to be precise.
+Remember, though: sharper knives require sharper responsibility.
+It might be wiser to remove that avocado pit with a spoon rather than your newly sharpened knife.
+We’ve definitely learned the hard way on this one.

-This is something I didn’t learn until recently, but it’s a game changer!
+This is a game changer!
 Meat is an obvious “eat or get rid of before things start to stink,” but condiments and seasonings expire too.
 Most seasonings last about a year and then begin to lose their punch.
 If you’re not ready to let go, you can toast in the oven or bust out your mortar and pestle and grind those bad boys back to life.
 You can test them by smelling them – if they’ve lost their fragrance, that’s a sign they’re expired.
-This revelation inspired me to do a monthly cleanout of my kitchen – gather all the old condiments, spices, and anything that’s run its course.
+You might want to get into the habit of doing a monthly clean-out – gather all the old condiments, spices, and anything that’s run its course.
 When you cook often, it’s easy to wind up with five jars of Dijon mustard in the fridge.
-(I kid you not…FIVE).
+Jars or Dijon mustard are definitely not a collector’s item.
 Just say no.

 - Practice important recipes before “the real deal”.